RedTurtle/redturtle.video/README.txt

 Thanks to
 ---------

-* **Giorgio Borelli** (gborelli) for adding tests, fixing issues and providing *Vimeo* support.
+* *Giorgio Borelli* (gborelli) for adding tests, fixing issues and providing *Vimeo* support.
-* **XXX** (nan010) for providing Google Video, Metacafe support and not last documentation.
+* *Christian Ledermann* (nan010) for providing Google Video, Metacafe support and, not last, good documentation.

 Other products
 ==============

-Before choosing this product, if you think you need a site with huge video features, take a look at:
+Before choosing this product, if you think you need a site with huge video features or simply wanna explore where Plone is going when talking of video, take a look at:

 * `Plumi`__
 * `Plone Video Suite`__